BruxismTeeth grinding and clenching

 - Your sleeping habits

 Grinding can wear down your teeth.
-Grinding can be noisy enough at night to bother sleeping partners.
+It can be noisy enough at night to bother sleeping partners.

 - Anxiety, stress, and tension

-- Earache (due in part because the structures of the temporomandibular joint are very close to the ear canal, and because you can feel pain in a different location than its source; this is called referred pain)
+- Earache (partly because the structures of the temporomandibular joint are very close to the ear canal, and because you can feel pain in a different location than its source; this is called referred pain)

 - Eating disorders